 When it comes to microscopy of cell cultures, there are certain basic characteristics the microscope has to fulfill.
 The fact that mammalian cells are cultured within liquid media means the microscope has to have an inverted configuration.
 In this configuration, the objective is installed beneath the culture vessel which is placed on the microscope stage and the condenser is mounted above.
 Only with this kind of setup can the objective come close enough to the specimen.
 Moreover, researchers have more free space around the sample with this kind of construction (Fig. 6).

 To gain an overview on the overall status of a cell culture, a magnification of 100x – 200x is sufficient.
-The low intrinsic contrast of mammalian cells demands the microscope to provide specific contrast methods.
-Phase contrast and Modulation Contrast are the most common ones, whereas Differential Interference Contrast (DIC) is not compatible with plastic vessels normally used for cell culture (Fig. 7).
+The low intrinsic contrast of mammalian cells demands the microscope to provide specific <link science-lab optical-contrast-methods>contrast methods. <link science-lab phase-contrast>Phase contrast and <link science-lab integrated-modulation-contrast-imc>Modulation Contrast are the most common ones, whereas <link science-lab differential-interference-contrast-dic>Differential Interference Contrast (DIC) is not compatible with plastic vessels normally used for cell culture (Fig. 7).

-With this kind of basic equipment, researchers can judge cell number and confluency (Fig. 8).
+With this kind of basic equipment, researchers can judge <link science-lab how-to-do-a-proper-cell-culture-quick-check>cell number and confluency (Fig. 8).
 The latter describes the degree of colonization in the culture vessel (in %).
 Depending on the confluency, the cells have to be sub-cultured into further vessels.

 In case researchers not only want to have a quick glimpse at the cells, but also document the cell culture status, then a digital microscope camera is indispensable.
 Moreover, mammalian cells are often transfected with genes of fluorescent proteins.
 To check the transfection rate, the microscope has to have fluorescence illumination capabilities, meaning an adequate light source plus the relevant filters.